natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ..
 Note::

-The site is well orginized as well to aid with using on any compatible computer.
-There are also helpful help forums and faq's to troubleshoot possible issues.
+The site is well organized as well to aid with using on any compatible computer.
+There are also helpful help forums and FAQ's to troubleshoot possible issues.

 **Step 1: Open Oracle Virtual Machine and install Kali Linux (Easy Image Guide)**